Radio – Rundfunk

 Bauer Schnattelbrock

-"Rundfunk, na das kommt von Funk, das hat was mit Funken zu tun, ne?
-Na ja, und ein Radioprogramm ist eben immer dann gut, wenn's beim Hörer funkt!
-Is doch so, oder?"
+"Rundfunk, na das kommt doch von Funk, das hat was mit Funken zu tun, ne?
+Und ein Radioprogramm ist eben immer dann gut, wenn's beim Hörer funkt!
+Is doch so, ne?"

-Alfred Schnattelbrock, Farmer near Übbinghausen, Eastern Westphalia, Germany, asked to explain Radio
+Alfred Schnattelbrock, farmer near Übbinghausen, Eastern Westphalia, Germany, asked to explain Radio (that's certainly him, I heard it myself!)

 site info